 When multiple genotypes are utilized, the information leakage is greatly increased.
 To study this, we computed ICI and predictability for increasing numbers of eQTLs (Supplementary Note, Fig. 4d).
 As expected, the predictability decreases with increasing ICI leakage.
 Inspection of mean predictability versus mean cumulative ICI enables us to estimate the number of vulnerable individuals at different predictability levels.
 For example, at 20% predictability, there is approximately 8 bits of cumulative ICI leakage.
 At this level of leakage, the adversary can pinpoint an individual, with 20% accuracy, within a sample of 28=256 individuals.
-Thus, within any sample of 256 individuals, we expect the attacker to be correctly link 51 (20% of 256) individuals.
+Thus, within any sample of 256 individuals, we expect the attacker to correctly link 51 (20% of 256) individuals.
+Although the attacker would not know which individuals are correctly linked, she can estimate reliability of linkings by statistical methods presented in following Section and focus on the most reliable ones.
 At 5% predictability, the leakage is 11 bits and the attacker can pinpoint an individual in a sample of 211=2048 individuals.
 This corresponds to approximately 100 individuals getting correctly linked (5% of 2048).
 Auxiliary information can be easily added into ICI.
 For example, gender information, which can be predicted with high accuracy from many molecular phenotype datasets brings 1 bit of additional auxiliary information to ICI (Supplementary Note).

-Framework for Instantiation of Linking Attacks
+Framework for Linking Attacks

-We present a three-step framework for practical instantiation of linking attacks (Fig. 2b).
-This framework can be used to perform mock linking attacks on datasets to evaluate whether they will be effective for risk assessment purposes.
+We present a three-step framework for practical analysis of linking attacks (Fig. 2b).
+This framework can be used to perform mock linking attacks on datasets to assess their privacy risks.
 We use this framework to simulate mock attacks in the following sections for assessing their accuracies.
 The input is the phenotype measurements for an individual, who is being queried for a match to individuals in the genotype dataset (Fig. 1).
 In the first step, the attacker selects the QTLs, which will be used in linking.
 The selection of QTLs can be based on different criteria.
 As discussed earlier, the genotype predictability (π) is the most suitable QTL selection criterion.
 Although the attacker cannot practically compute predictability using only the QTL list, any function of predictability would still be useful to the attacker for selecting QTLs.
 For example, the most accessible criterion is selection based on the absolute strength of association, |ρ|, between the phenotypes and genotypes.
 The second step is genotype prediction for the selected QTLs using a prediction model.
 The third and final step of a linking attack is comparison of the predicted genotypes to the genotypes of the individuals in genotype dataset to identify the individual that best matches to the predicted genotypes.
 In this step, the attacker links the predicted genotypes to the individual in the genotype dataset (Online Methods).

 Individual Characterization by Linking Attacks